boxyhq/website/docs/terminus/encryption/index.md

-# Encryption - WIP
+# Encryption SDK - WIP

-Blockly.
-Configuration.
+Configuration and architecture

-Images and screenshots.
+ADD ABOUT AUTH GO IMPLEMENTATION (as opposed to ACP middleware)